 Lee Sechrist – Executive Director, Founder and Board Member

-Lee is the Founder and Executive Director of the Gratitude Initiative (GI).
+Lee is the founder of Gratitude Initiative (GI) and volunteers his time as the Executive Director.
 He is a former Army officer, disabled veteran, and accomplished business owner who brings over twenty eight years of organizational leadership and management experience to GI.
-He was commissioned as a Second Lieutenant from Texas A&M University in 1989, and while in the Army, Lee served as an Infantry Officer and as a Tactical Intelligence Officer.
+He was commissioned as a Second Lieutenant from Texas A&M University in 1989, and while in the Army, Lee served as an Infantry Officer and as a Military Intelligence Officer.
 He is an active supporter of veterans’ programs and for the past nine years, he has been a guest speaker, mentor, and volunteer for Texas A&M’s Mays Business School’s Entrepreneurial Boot Camp for Veterans (EBV).
 Lee also serves as a member of the Texas Veterans Commission’s Veterans Communication Advisory Committee.
-As a business owner, with over fifteen years of experience in helping start and grow companies, Lee has been able to offer support and encouragement to the wounded warrior entrepreneurs who graduate from the EBV program.
 In the summer of 2013, he resolved to do more to support these great heroes and their children and began bringing together our country’s leading experts in college and career counseling to develop a program to give back to those who have given so much to our country.
 With the help of like-minded friends and business professionals, GI was born.

 Jill Sharp – Board Member